oindreelabh/TimeSeriesPrediction/README.md

 MODEL INTEGRATION TO UI

-"project3" folder contains the flask app files to run this application.
+"project 3" folder contains the flask app files to run this application.